plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 This binary is starting to seem a bit suspicious...

-It’s not exactly obvious what is going on.
-I will come back to those URLs if necessary - the binary isn’t actually receiving any usable data on account of  `inetsim`, so I feel like this is just printing some random URLs and telling us that it’s successfully updated or something, while doing its funny business in the background.
+To me, it’s not exactly obvious what is going on from this or the Wireshark output alone.
+I will come back to those URLs if necessary - the binary isn’t actually receiving any usable data on account of  `inetsim`, so I feel like this is just printing some junk URLs and doing funny malware stuff in the background.

 ## Digging a little deeper

-Let’s unpack it and run it through IDA.
+Unpacking it and running it through IDA now...

 ![Untitled](/img/lockpick_2_img/Untitled%203.png)